 Is this the programme you're looking for?

-The Urban Socio-Spatial Transformations specialisation is for graduates and professionals who are eager to understand the social, economic, and technological forces shaping cities.
-It is ideal for those seeking to analyse urban inequalities, digitalisation, and innovation, and to contribute to building inclusive, sustainable, and future-ready urban environments.
+The Urban Socio-Spatial Transformations specialisation is for graduates and professionals who are eager to understand how cities transform under social, economic, and technological pressures.
+It is ideal for those seeking to analyse urban inequalities, governance and coordination of issues, digitalisation, and innovation, and to contribute to building inclusive, sustainable, and future-ready urban environments.

 Practical information